 - Wants are a step above “needs” and are desires that we seek for the sake of convenience, support or to prevent discomfort.
 Examples could be a basic cellphone, extra pair of shoes and clothes, going out to eat once in a while instead of cooking at home.

 - Luxuries are items that are not at all essential for survival and provide pleasure and comfort, at a pretty high price.
 Branded items (clothes, cars, accessories, electronics, etc.) easily fall into this category, as well as high end travel and restaurants.

 This list varies for everyone, which makes it difficult to create a fixed set of examples.
 Here’s a slightly more detailed article about needs, wants and luxuries that we published last year.

 Your kids may make a stellar budget at the start of each month, but in order to follow it, they must pursue the idea of delayed gratification.
 Instead of impulsively purchasing items that they want to gratify themselves, parents should teach children how to delay or properly plan their purchases in order to align their demands with their finances.

 A very simple analogy is that of saving your icing for the last bite of cake rather than eating it first.
 Delayed gratification (saving the best for last, as some put it) ensures you have thought well about the purchase and also increases the amount of pleasure derived from the purchased item as a bonus!

-Teach them basic financial ideas about debt, saving and investment.
+5. Teach them basic financial ideas – debt, saving, investment and plastic money

 For children to properly understand the budgeting process, they must also understand certain financial concepts.
 A budget shows us how we plan to spend the money we possess and these ‘spending plans’ must make financial sense.
 You can start by telling your kids about how: